miguelcarrasco/POJOs2CSV/README.md

     ...
 }
 ```
-and this java.util.List (a subinterface of java.util.Collection) of Users:
+and the userList ArrayList, an implementation of java.util.List (a subinterface of java.util.Collection) of Users:
 ```java
 List<User> usersList = new ArrayList<User>();
 usersList.add(new User("John","Doe",(long)555123123));